CSC207-2022F-UofT/UofTinder/README.md

 **2. Create new account**
 - User can choose between three different types of users when registering: Romantic, Academic, and Friendship
 - An email and password are required to identify each user
+- Password needs to be at least 6 characters long

 **3. Profile setup/questionnaire**
 - The user cannot continue before answering profile setup questions